Value Investing, Strategy & Screening Guide + eBook/pdf

 The value trap springs when the company’s cash flow shrinks.
 In extreme cases, the company can suddenly run out of money and collapse.

-Other examples of value traps include companies with lots of assets and shrinking revenues.
-Such companies can have high cash flows because management is selling assets or borrowing against assets.
+Other value traps include companies with lots of assets and shrinking revenues.
+Such companies can have high cash flows because management sells or borrows against assets.
 Most value traps have a low share price.
 However, Mr. Market can overvalue the cheapest stocks.

-A classic value trap can be an older company with a lot of franchise value.
+A classic value trap can be an older company with much franchise value.
 Such a company can be a value trap if management does not take advantage of the franchise.
-Management could fail to introduce new products, or enter new markets, for example.
+For example, management could fail to introduce new products or enter new markets.

-The value trap springs because investors become overconfident in their ability to see the value.
-No value investment is permanent or perfect.
-Many value investors forget that because they think their strategy is bulletproof.
+The value trap springs because investors become overconfident about seeing the value.
+No value investment is permanent or perfect, and many value investors forget that because they think their strategy is bulletproof.

 Value Investing eBook/PDF Download